TIBCOSoftware/snappydata/docs/kubernetes.md

 <a id= running> </a>
 ### Accessing Logs When SnappyData Cluster is Running

-When a SnappyData system is running, you can open a session for a pod using `kubectl` command and then view the logs.
+When a SnappyData cluster is running, you can open a session for a pod using `kubectl` command and then view the logs.
 The following example shows how to access logs of **snappydata-server-0**:

 ```